How to File a Claim–Instructions for Providers

 - Appropriate code (ICD-10, CPT, HCPCS) for each service

-If other health insurance was billed, provide a copy of their explanation of benefits (EOB) detailing what they paid.
-Please include a copy of the reverse side of the EOB if the definition/explanation of their codes is listed on the back.
+- If other health insurance was billed, provide a copy of the explanation of benefits (EOB) detailing what was paid.
+Please include a copy of the reverse side of the EOB if a definition/explanation of the codes is listed on the back.

 Where to Mail Paper Claims